 Top of page

-The primary objective of the School Counseling Program is to prepare students for entry into either elementary, middle school, or secondary school counseling positions.
-The program offers a learning environment whereby the student acquires the academic competencies of the profession, refines them through practical experience, while increasing own self-understanding, self-confidence, and personal effectiveness.
+The primary objective of the School Counseling Program is to prepare students for entry into PK-12 school counseling positions.
+The program offers a learning environment whereby the student acquires the academic competencies of the profession, refines them through practical experience, and increases self-understanding, self-confidence, and personal effectiveness.

 More specifically, the program is designed to: